NikhilGupta2x/Peer_Link/README.md

 # PeerLink - P2P File Sharing Application

-PeerLink is a peer-to-peer file sharing application that allows users to share files directly between devices using a simple invite code system.
+Peer-to-peer file sharing — upload a file, get an invite code, share it, and the recipient downloads directly from your device.
+No cloud storage in between.

 ## Project Structure